li1/chicago/README.md

 ## Note

-This is going to be the source for a blogpost I'm writing over at [maltesandstede.com](https://maltesandstede.com).
-I'll link it here once it's done.
+This is the source for my blogpost [Dataflows you can't refuse](https://maltesandstede.com/clojure/3df/2019/02/10/dataflows-you-cant-refuse.html).

 ## Run this